 Our subsequent research on privacy has focused primarily on the last issue, that of private information being leaked during negotiations between team members.
 These negotiations often took the form of distributed constraint optimization problems (DCOP)(Modi et al. 2005; Mailler and Lesser 2004), in which cooperative agents exchanged messages in order to optimize a global objective function to which each agent contributes.
 For example, agents may try to optimize a global schedule of meetings by setting their individual schedules.
-The objective function would incur penalties if attendees of a meeting scheduled it at different times, or if an agent had more than one meeting scheduled at the same time.

 Many algorithms exist for solving such problems.
 However, it was not clear which algorithms preserved more privacy than others, or more fundamentally, what metrics should be used for measuring the privacy loss of each algorithm.
 While researchers had begun to propose metrics for analysis of privacy loss in multiagent algorithms for distributed optimization problems, a general quantitative framework to compare these existing metrics for privacy loss or to identify dimensions along which to construct new metrics was lacking.
-To address this question, we introduced VPS (Valuations of Possible States)(Maheswaran et al. 2005), a general quantitative framework to express, analyze and compare existing metrics of privacy loss.
-Based on a state-space model, VPS was shown to capture various existing measures of privacy created for specific domains of distributed constraint satisfaction and optimization problems.
+To address this question, we introduced VPS (Valuations of Possible States)(Maheswaran et al. 2006), a general quantitative framework to express, analyze and compare existing metrics of privacy loss.
+With VPS, we quantify an agent's privacy loss to others in a multiagent system using as a basis the possible states the agent can be in.
+In particular, this quantification is based on an agent's valuation on the other agents estimates about (i.e. a probability distribution over) its own possible states.
+For example, the agent may value poorly the fact that other agents are almost certain about the agent's possible state.

+VPS was shown to capture various existing measures of privacy created for specific domains of distributed constraint satisfaction and optimization problems.
 Using VPS, we were able to analyze the privacy loss of several algorithms in a simulated meeting scheduling domain according to many different metrics.

-Figure 4 from (Maheswaran et al. 2005) shows an analysis of privacy loss for the SynchBB algorithm across six different VPS metrics (ProportionalS, ProportionalTS, GuessS, GuessTS, EntropyS and EntropyTS) for a particular meeting scheduling scenario of three agents, averaged over 25 experimental runs in which agents' personal timeslot preference were randomly generated.
+Figure 4 from (Maheswaran et al. 2006) shows an analy-

+sis of privacy loss for the SynchBB algorithm across six different VPS metrics (ProportionalS, ProportionalTS, GuessS, GuessTS, EntropyS and EntropyTS) for a particular meeting scheduling scenario of three agents, averaged over 25 experimental runs in which agents' personal timeslot preference were randomly generated.
 Also shown on the graph is the privacy loss for the OptAPO algorithm (Mailler and Lesser 2004) and for a centralized solver; both of these were shown to have the same privacy loss regardless of the VPS metric used.
 The x-axis shows the number of timeslots when meetings could be scheduled in the overall problem, and the y-axis shows the systemwide privacy loss, expressed as the mean of the privacy losses of each agent in the system, where 0 means an agent has lost no privacy to any other agent and 1 means an agent has lost all privacy to all other agents.
 The graph shows that, according to four of the six metrics, SynchBB's privacy loss lies in between that of centralized and OptAPO, and, interestingly, the effect of increasing the number of timeslots in the system causes privacy loss to increase according to one metric, but decrease according to another.